 If a pressure sore continues unabated, the area will become blistered and then ulcerous with a shallow opening in the skin, possibly accompanied by fluids draining from the site.
 After that, the wound can become deeper, with destruction not only to the outer skin layer, but also to the fat and muscle beneath with increasing likelihood of pain and drainage.

 In severe cases, if untreated, the wound can extend all the way down to the bone.
 At this point, there’ll most likely be an excess of pus and dead tissue appearing in the site, with accompanying pain.
 Fever and increased warmth around the wound are possible signs of infection, as is the presence of a green or yellow discharge.
 Once the site is infected, the surrounding tissues and the bone are also in danger of infection.
 Sepsis – the general spread of bacteria throughout the body – is a further possibility, paving the way for potentially fatal complications.

-Pressure sores occur when lying or sitting in one place for too long.
-The skin needs blood and oxygen to get nutrients.
-Pressure on the skin blocks the blood supply.
+Pressure sores occur when you are lying or sitting in one place for too long.
+The skin needs blood and oxygen to get nutrients – pressure on the skin blocks the blood supply.
 If the blood supply is blocked for a long time, a red area may be seen over a bony part of the body.
-If the pressure is not removed, the red area will turn into a pressure ulcer or sore.
-Pressure sores can be caused by a lack of blood supply in less than two hours.
+If the pressure is not removed and blood supply restored, the red area will turn into a pressure ulcer or sore in as little as two hours.

-(This according to a Mayo Clinic community Internal Medicine Division Report)
+The following guidelines are in accordance to a Mayo Clinic Community Internal Medicine Division Report.